dubravcik/PBIXRefresher/README.md

 Parameters:
-workbook - filename of PBIX workbook publish - switch to publish the workbook
+workbook - filename of PBIX workbook publish - switch to publish the workbook, if not passed the workbook is only refreshed and saved locally (useful if OneDrive is used)